Floor Plans That Sell: Helping Buyers Visualize Home Layouts in Utah Listings

 Accurate Proportions

-The floor plan should be drawn to scale.
-Room sizes should be proportionally accurate so buyers can understand relative room dimensions.
+The floor plan should represent the layout accurately.
+Room sizes should be proportionally correct so buyers can understand relative room dimensions.

 Clear Labeling